gualterrp/gualterrp/README.md

 - 👋 Hi, I’m @gualterrp
-- 👀 I’m interested in py for data science and webdev
+- 👀 I’m interested in python for data science and webdev
 - 🌱 I’m currently learning flask and django
 -
 <!---